AntoLonergan/ReactAssignment/README.md

 ![](./images/storybook.png)

-The cricled storybooks components have been modifed in some way.
+The circled storybooks components have been modifed in some way.

 ### UI Design.